Christmas wreaths have become one of the biggest trends of the festive season, available in styles and designs for every scheme.

 Stick to a neutral scheme without giving up on playful additions.

 Created from realistic woven birch twigs with festive metallic highlights, this light-up wreath is encircled with sweet sparkly cork stars.

-7. The best quirky wreath
+7. The best luxury wreath

 Black Feather Wreath, £35, Graham and Green